-- 1. Streamline and ease (further) the restrictions on infill within existing residential zones, when done with compatible, community-supported building types. - 2.
-Compile a database of existing and potential sites for development, and develop framework plans. - 3.
-Develop a form-based code for parts of the city that wish to adopt it, allowing great flexibility in use and density. - 4.
-Develop an existing housing protection ordinance. - 5.
-Develop a Housing Trust Fund. - 6.
-Create an office (or task an existing office) to assist with development of tax increment finance partnerships to create necessary infrastructure. - 7.
-Create an office (or task an existing office) to recruit and develop partnerships with existing non-profit housing institutions. - 8.
-Create an office (or task an existing office) to recruit market-rate developers and/or identify suitable sites for development. - 9.
-Consider launching an "innovative housing festival" to showcase new ideas, and bring innovative builders to White Salmon.
+- 8. Create an office (or task an existing office) to assist with development of tax increment finance partnerships to create necessary infrastructure. - 9.
+Develop a form-based code for parts of the city that wish to adopt it, allowing great flexibility in use and density.
+10. Consider launching an "innovative housing festival" to showcase new ideas, and bring innovative builders to White Salmon.
 Introduction White Salmon, Washington, is a beautiful small town (population 2,727) located in the spectacular Columbia Gorge, approximately 70 miles east of Portland, Oregon and Vancouver, Washington.
 The city is an attractive vacation and retirement destination, and it is increasingly desirable as a home for commuters.
 As a result, in recent years housing demand has surged, supply has declined, and prices have increased significantly, causing displacement and hardship for many residents.
 In response, the City of White Salmon is developing a Housing Needs Analysis (HNA) and Housing Action Plan (HAP).
 These two documents will address the housing challenges the city faces, and exploit opportunities to promote more housing diversity that is more affordable to more residents of the community, essentially making more housing available across a wider range of incomes.
 The City of White Salmon received a grant from the Washington Department of Commerce to complete these two reports.
 This plan builds on the findings that were part of the 2020 White Salmon Urbanization Study and the 2021 White Salmon Comprehensive Plan.
 The goals of this Housing Action Plan are to: